Sales Management - Top Questions from Google

 The function of Sales is to meet or exceed the objectives that the business has set.
 These may be short term and more tactical in their nature or long term and more strategic.
 Whilst long term 3-year Strategic objectives may be important it’s worthless if the business can’t meet it’s short term requirements for cash flow, which may require some tactical planning to overcome.

-As Sales are the lifeblood of every business, then Sales People are the lifeblood of the Sales Department.
-For any Sales Management Strategy to be effective you will need the Sales People and Team Leaders to be able to execute the strategy.
+As Sales are the lifeblood of every business, then salespeople are the lifeblood of the Sales Department.
+For any Sales Management Process & Strategy to be effective you will need the Salespeople and Team Leaders to be able to execute the strategy.
 This can then create difficult choices between strategy and people.
-As an example, should you retain a top-performing salesperson when they are hugely disruptive, if, part of your longer-term strategy is to improve the culture and teamwork of the Sales Unit?
+As an example, should you retain a top-performing salesperson when they are hugely disruptive, if part of your longer-term strategy is to improve the culture, and sales skills of the sales team?
+Should I provide sales training to salespeople who do not want it, despite the fact they are underperforming?

-Regardless of where the Sales Unit is in terms of maturity and competence, you will need to create a plan to share with the other stakeholders in the business.
-It makes sense then to benchmark where the Sales Unit is against the industry best practice.
+Regardless of where the sales team is in terms of maturity and competence, you will need to create a plan to share with the other stakeholders in the business.
+It makes sense then to benchmark where the sales team is against the industry best practice.
 From these results, you can create an Improvement Plan that you can follow.

 a) Is the Sales Strategy aligned with the overall growth strategy of the business?